PSUBeacon/CMPSC488SP24SecTuesday/Weekly-Reports/TeamName_Weekly_Reports_Template.md

 - All members:
 	-
+	- Cameron Bussom
+	- Charles Langley
+	- Dravya Patel
+   	- Eric Estadt
+   	- Mark Vernachio
    	-
-	-
 - Member 1:
 	-
 	-
+	-
+	-
 - Member 2:
 	-
 	-
 	-
 	-
-- Member 3:
+- Member 3: Dravya Patel
 	-
+	- Completed Setting up the Development structure required for the project.
+	- Ensured Virtual Machine has necessary components (go, GitHub, MongoDB, etc)
+	- Researched User Stories to brainstorm ideas on what functionalities can be implemented in our project.
+I contributed to the User Stories completion task in the first deliverable to build on that.
+- Member 4:
 	-
 	-
 	-
+	-
+- Member 5:
+	-
+	-
+	-
+	-
 **This second subsection should report on progress and issues:**
-**...what did we actually do...what worked...what did we learn...what did we have trouble with...where did we get stuck...did we solve the issue...if so how...**
+**...what did we do...what worked...what did we learn...what did we have trouble with...where did we get stuck...did we solve the issue...if so how...**